How To Make The Perfect Espresso?

 Skimmed milk and minimal milk:

-Skimmed milk actually also provides a stable foam, and foams of these types of milk will be somewhat reminiscent of pin-whipped egg whites.
+Skimmed milk actually also provides a stable foam, and foams of these milk types will be somewhat reminiscent of pin-whipped egg whites.

 Know the difference between the different coffee varieties

 Espresso, latte, americano, cappuccino….
 There are many different types of coffee, and it can be difficult to find them, as many of them are very similar.

 Here’s a guide to what the different coffee varieties consist of: